 Types of roofing warranties

 The two main types of residential roofing warranties include manufacturer warranties and workmanship warranties.
-A manufacturer’s warranty covers the materials used in your roof, such as shingles, and is typically provided by the manufacturer.
+A manufacturer’s warranty is a warranty that is usually provided by the manufacturer.
+This covers the materials used in your roof.
 A workmanship warranty covers the installation of your roof and is provided by the roofing contractor who installs it.

 Manufacturer warranties